-Salford has a number of organisations committed to providing health and wellbeing support to all past and present armed forces personnel and their families.
+There are a number of organisations committed to providing health and wellbeing support to armed forces personnel and their families.

 You should register with your local GP at the earliest opportunity, simply choose your surgery.
 Please inform the GP surgery that ‘you have served' to ensure that the GP practice is aware of your priority status.